John Forbes Nash Jr.: Mental illness

 Nash dated the start of what he termed "mental disturbances" to the early months of 1959, when his wife was pregnant.
 He described a process of change "from scientific rationality of thinking into the delusional thinking characteristic of persons who are psychiatrically diagnosed as 'schizophrenic' or 'paranoid schizophrenic'".
 For Nash, this included seeing himself as a messenger or having a special function of some kind, of having supporters and opponents and hidden schemers, along with a feeling of being persecuted and searching for signs representing divine revelation.
+During his psychotic phase, Nash also referred to himself in the third person as "Johann von Nassau".
 Nash suggested his delusional thinking was related to his unhappiness, his desire to be recognized, and his characteristic way of thinking, saying, "I wouldn't have had good scientific ideas if I had thought more normally."
 He also said, "If I felt completely pressureless I don't think I would have gone in this pattern".

 Nash reported that he started hearing voices in 1964, then later engaged in a process of consciously rejecting them.
 He only renounced his "dream-like delusional hypotheses" after a prolonged period of involuntary commitment in mental hospitals—"enforced rationality".
 Upon doing so, he was temporarily able to return to productive work as a mathematician.
 By the late 1960s, he relapsed.
 Eventually, he "intellectually rejected" his "delusionally influenced" and "politically oriented" thinking as a waste of effort.
-In 1995, he said that he didn't realize his full potential due to nearly 30 years of mental illness.
+In 1995, he said that he did not realize his full potential due to nearly 30 years of mental illness.